katakkentut/YoutubeDownloaderPython/README.md

 ## Change Output Directory

-- Change your own downloaded video directory on line 9
+- Change your downloaded video directory on line 9
-- Change your own downloaded Mp3 directory on line 18
+- Change your downloaded Mp3 directory on line 18